code16/sharp/docs/guide/form-fields/upload.md

 }
 ```

-#### existing transformed file
+#### existing transformed image

-In this case, the file was already stored in a previous post, and was then transformed (cropped, or rotated).
+In this case, the image was already handled in a previous post, and was then transformed (cropped, or rotated).
 The formatter will simply return and array with one `filters` key:

 ```php
 [